 Ms Victoria Eaves, PhD candidate, Department of Japanese, University of Tasmania

 Deconstructing myths: The Influence of the Kokutai discourse on Japanese soldier war diaries in New Guinea WWII

 "The value associated with being able to personally browse the stacks can not be understated.
 The new catalogue system has enhanced the ability to find material, but nothing can be as useful as actually looking through the surrounding areas.
 I have located an enormous amount of additional material through this process.

 The duration of stay for my fellowship was very satisfactory, particularly as I was afforded the opportunity to stay after hours and on weekends."

-Jennifer Harris, PhD applicant, University of Adelaide
+Ms Jennifer Harris, PhD candidate, University of Adelaide

 The formation of Japanese art collections in Australian public museums, 1879-1945

 "I arrived with a ‘wish list’ of texts and the intention to target the following four collection areas: the Japanese collection, the Harold S Williams collection, the D.S.
 Sissons manuscript collection and the Petherick rare books collection.